Introduction

 Learn with me in a face-to-face Workshop

-I teach screen printing, letterpress printing, gel printing and watercolour with the Arienas Collective in Edinburgh.
-Visit their website for dates and further details.
+I teach screen printing, gel printing and watercolour with the Arienas Collective in Edinburgh.
+Visit the website for dates and further details.